'The Book of Dreams', from Rolling Stone Magazine.

 Death

 Federico Fellini passed away in 1993.
 His funeral was an extravagant event, comparable to a scene from his movies.
 Among the celebrities who paid him a salute were fellow film directors Michelangelo Antonioni, Franco Zeffirelli, Alberto Lattuada, Luigi Magni and Lina Wertmüller, actors Marcello Mastroianni, Anita Ekberg, Anouk Aimée, Vittorio Gasman and Philippe Noiret, and Italian Prime Minister Carlo Azeglio Ciampi.
-Fellini's wife, Giulietta Masina, also attended the memorial service and passed away half a year later.
+Fellini's wife Giulietta Masina died a half year later.

 Legacy and influence

-Fellini inspired fellow film makers Stanley Kubrick, Woody Allen, Martin Scorsese, Alejandro Jodorowsky, Tim Burton, David Lynch, Marco Ferreri, Lina Wertmüller, Ettore Scola, Juan Antonio Bardem, Emir Kusturica, Wes Anderson and Terry Gilliam.
-After watching Fellini's film 'Giulietta degli Spiriti' ('Juliet of the Spirits', 1965) on LSD, S. Clay Wilson came up with his character 'The Checkered Demon' (1968).
-The Roman orgy scene in the 'Astérix' story 'Astérix Chez les Helvètes' ('Asterix in Switzerland', 1970) by René Goscinny and Albert Uderzo is a direct reference to a similar scene in 'Fellini: Satyricon' (1969).
-In 1991 scriptwriter Massimo Marconi and artist Giorgio Cavazzano created a 'Mickey Mouse' story loosely based on the plot of Fellini's film 'La Strada'.
+Fellini inspired fellow filmmakers Stanley Kubrick, Woody Allen, Martin Scorsese, Alejandro Jodorowsky, John Waters, Tim Burton, David Lynch, Marco Ferreri, Lina Wertmüller, Ettore Scola, Juan Antonio Bardem, Emir Kusturica, Wes Anderson and Terry Gilliam.
+After watching Fellini's film 'Giulietta degli Spiriti' ('Juliet of the Spirits', 1965) on LSD, the American underground cartoonist S. Clay Wilson came up with his character 'The Checkered Demon' (1968).
+The Roman orgy scene in the 1970 'Astérix' story 'Asterix in Switzerland' by René Goscinny and Albert Uderzo is a direct reference to a similar scene in 'Fellini: Satyricon' (1969).
+In 1991, scriptwriter Massimo Marconi and artist Giorgio Cavazzano created a 'Mickey Mouse' story loosely based on the plot of Fellini's film 'La Strada'.
 Their interpretation was titled 'La Strada.
 Un Omaggio a Federico Fellini' (1991).
-Sylvain Chomet (of 'Belleville Rendez-vous' fame) plans a film, 'The Thousand Miles', based on Fellini's unpublished drawings and writings.
-Other celebrity fans of Fellini are Kim Duchateau, Georges Simenon, Robert Crumb, Lana del Rey, Matt Groening and Madonna.
+Sylvain Chomet's animated film 'The Thousand Miles' (2019) was based on Fellini's unpublished writings and drawings.
+Other celebrity fans of Fellini are Kim Duchateau, Georges Simenon, Robert Crumb, Lana Del Rey, Matt Groening and Madonna.